OpenFreeEnergy/gufe/src/gufe/visualization/README.md

 ```

 What gets served at `http://localhost:8899/<path/to/the/file>` is a page Python
-renders per file: a header, one metaframe, and ~30 lines of JavaScript.
+renders per file: a header and **one iframe**, with no JavaScript at all.
 The
-framejs URL of the registered viz is **baked into the page**; the page then
-fetches the object's `inputs` from `?inputs=1` on its own path and hands them to
-the frame through the same `@metapages/metapage` entry point, pinned to the same
-version, that `metaframe_widget` uses in Jupyter.
+iframe's `src` is the registered viz's framejs URL with the object's `inputs` in
+its hash — so the page is a thin frame around a link you could paste into a
+browser yourself.
+Each input too big to inline is
+`http://localhost:8899/<the file>?input=<key>`, which serves exactly that value
+and which the frame fetches for itself.

 The URL path *is* the data file's path, relative to the served root — the
 directory you pointed at, or the working directory if the file is under it.
 Everything viewable under that root is reachable from the one server, and nothing
 outside it is.
-The payload is rebuilt from disk on every fetch, so regenerating a
+The payload is rebuilt from disk on every request, so regenerating
-file and pressing the page's ⟳ re-renders it without restarting anything.
+a file and reloading the page re-renders it without restarting anything.

+Because the frame is served from framejs.io and fetches from localhost, every
+response carries `Access-Control-Allow-Origin: *` and preflights are answered,
+including Chrome's Private Network Access check for an https page reaching a
+local address.

 `LOADER_REGISTRY` is what makes a file type viewable: `.json` (any saved gufe
 object), `.graphml`, `.pdb`, `.cif`/`.pdbx`, `.sdf`/`.mol`.
 A file it cannot load,